 If we could imagine a world where the fashion industry was a leader in racial equality, this season's Fashion Month is getting us one step closer to it.
 For several years now, The Fashion Spot has kept the industry honest by tallying the rising and declining levels of diversity from season to season.
 The reports tally everything from race to size to gender, celebrating designers who champion diversity, and calling out those who, well, ignore it.

 This season also saw a record 93 appearances of plus-size/curve models, too, which was up from last season's 30 castings.
-(For context, spring 2018 featured only 16 plus-size models).
-90 of the 93 appearances were made in New York, and the only headline of similar nature to come out of the Europe shows were at Alexander McQueen, where two curvy models walked the runway.
+(For context, SS18 featured only 16 plus-size models).
+90 of the 93 appearances were made in New York, and the only headline of similar nature to come out of the Europe shows were at Alexander McQueen, where two curvy models walked the catwalk.
 Noteworthy models Ashley Graham, Candice Huffine, Sabina Karlsson, and newcomer Natalie Nootenboom all shared the same catwalks as models like Bella Hadid, Kendall Jenner, and Kaia Gerber.
 According to the report, Milan was the only city to forego featuring a single plus-size model.

 We may not be there yet, but the industry is slowly but surely inching its way to total and radical inclusivity.
 Head over to The Fashion Spot to read more about how this season was the most diverse Fashion Month yet.